xiaolai/regular-investing-in-box/docs/en/README.md

 ![Figure16](../images/Figure16.png)

-The largest circle represents the entire world, and you are standing in the middle holding a bow an arrow....
+The largest circle represents the entire world, and you are standing in the middle holding a bow and arrow....

 >You look around, hoping to find the best place to shoot your arrow.
 It's difficult, because in the entire circle there are limitless places to chose, and it's basically impossible for you to choose the best possible place and hit it from so far away...
 >